The Real Housewives of New Jersey season 8: Cast and synopsis

 In April 2017, Jacqueline Laurita announced she had departed the series.
 In May 2017, former housewife and recurring cast member Kathy Wakile also confirmed she would not be returning to the series.
 Teresa Giudice, Melissa Gorga, Dolores Catania, and Siggy Flicker returned for the season, while former housewife Danielle Staub returned in a "friend of" capacity.
 Former friend-of, DePaola also returns in a guest capacity.
-Laurita’s departure made Giudice the only remaining original cast member as of season nine.
+Laurita's departure made Giudice the only remaining original cast member as of season eight.